-...and I pray that the sharing of your faith may become effective for the full knowledge of every good thing that is in us for the sake of Christ.
+…that the sharing of your faith may become effective by the acknowledgment of every good thing which is in you in Christ Jesus.

 - Philemon 6

 Sharing your faith with others deepens your understanding of and love for the Gospel.
-It stokes the embers of compassion in the heart, fortifies the priorities of the conscience, and bathes the entire soul in the warmth of assurance, conviction, and love for God and neighbor.
+It draws you more deeply into the knowledge of God, stokes the embers of compassion in the heart, fortifies the priorities of the conscience, and bathes the entire soul in the warmth of assurance, conviction, and love for God and neighbor.

 The Lord Jesus has commanded us to make disciples “as we are going,” or, as Patrick has it, “to fish well and diligently.”
-Each of us has been assigned a Personal Mission Field and provided with “nets” of grace and truth from the Lord sufficient to “fish” that entire sphere.
-Everyone needs to hear the Gospel – saved and lost folks alike, and the person most likely to reach those in your Personal Mission Field is, well, you.
+The Lord has assigned each of us a Personal Mission Field, and has provided us with “nets” of grace and truth sufficient to “fish.”
+Everyone needs to hear the Gospel – saved and lost folks alike – and the person most likely to reach those in your Personal Mission Field is, well, you.

-But only the power of the Spirit can enable us to be witnesses for Christ (Acts 1.8).
-No program, tool, or rigorous resolve will move us regularly to spread our nets over the whole field to which we have been sent for the sake of bearing witness to Jesus.
+But only the power of the Spirit can enable us to be witnesses for Christ.
+No program, tool, or rigorous resolve will move us regularly to spread our nets over the waters to which we have been sent for the sake of bearing witness to Jesus.
 If we seek the Spirit daily, pleading with Him to fill us and use as witnesses for Christ, we will find He is most willing to do both.

 And as He does, we will know the joy of talking about the One Who is making all things new in our lives; we will be renewed and confirmed in our faith and confidence; and we will experience more of every good thing that is in us for the sake of Christ.

-Friends, let’s push out into the deep water and put out our nets today, that we may fish well and diligently.
+Let’s push out into the deep water and put out our nets today (Lk.
+5.4), that we may fish well and diligently.